 Integr8 handles all bunker purchases for Navig8’s tankers employed via its various pools, but today the company’s main business covers a large and stable portfolio of third party customers which it says extends to over 850 customers.

-In recent years the company has enjoyed steady annual volumes of just over 6 million mt, and 2022 was no exception.
+In recent years the company has enjoyed steady annual volumes hovering just over 6 million mt.
+In 2023 the volumes total was 6.3 million mt, up from 6.2 million mt the previous year.

 Fratelli Cosulich Group of Companies